 Castle gives us Richard Edgar "Rick" Castle and his daughter Alexis Castle, as well as the new captain Victoria Gates (better known as "Iron Gates").

 Castle's birth name is actually Richard Alexander Rodgers.
 He legally changed his name because he liked "Castle" better and was a big fan of Poe.

 The Mentalist also gives us a few; Teresa Lisbon, Kimball Cho, and former CBI supervising agent Madeleine Hightower.

 Battlestar Galactica has an entire crew's worth of Awesome McCoolnames, starting with William and Lee Adama, Kara Thrace, Karl Agathon, Galen Tyrol, Felix Gaeta, Sharon Valerii, Anastasia Dualla, Billy Keikeya, Diana Seelix (the last being made-up on the spot by Aaron Douglas for a previously nameless character), Gaius Baltar and Admiral Helena Cain.
-And that's not even counting the pilot callsigns, which qualify for Badass Nickname territory.
+And that's not even counting the pilot callsigns, which qualify for Red Baron territory.

 Alluded to in True Blood.
 While Sookie Stackhouse has an unusual name herself, she is surprised to learn that the first vampire she ever meets has the thoroughly mundane name of "Bill."

 Subverted to the point of parody in Stargate Atlantis with the Always Chaotic Evil Wraith (alien goth insect vampires) never giving their true names, therefore prompting the human characters to name them generic Earth names in retaliation.
 Hence Steve, Bob, Michael, Kenny, and, lest we forget, Todd.
 Most of which are, at some point or other, the series Big Bad.